saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 `saucectl` relies on a YAML specification file to determine exactly which tests to run and how to run them.
-To customize `saucectl` to run your Cucumber-js tests with Playwright, simply modify the properties of the YAML file accordingly.
-This page defines each of the configuration properties specific to running Cucumber-js with Playwright tests.
+To customize `saucectl` to run your Cucumber.js tests with Playwright, simply modify the properties of the YAML file accordingly.
+This page defines each of the configuration properties specific to running Cucumber.js with Playwright tests.

 ## Setting an Alternative Configuration File